shriram-c253/TDAAProject/Results.md

 |14|.06942700673076923076|.00009190131942056934|26|

 ## bMST using Kruskal's algorithm
+This test was performed on the dataset `alpha_weighted`.
 Kruskal's algorithm was run on each of the graphs and their perturbations, with a degree bound.
 It was observed that for all the input graphs, the minimum degee of the spanning tree was at least 3.
 The results are as follows:

 ### Degree Bound = 3